How to Legally Sell a House to a Family Member

 • Quitclaim Deed Transfer: A quitclaim deed only transfers your property interest to your relative, but does not protect them from any legal claims.

-Consult with a real estate lawyer to transfer your property title.
-Each transfer method has nuances, and which is best depends on your circumstances.
+Work with a real estate lawyer when transferring your property title.
+Each method has different implications, and the right choice depends on your specific situation.

 How you transfer the title also determines the cost.
 You’ll typically pay fees for the real estate attorney you hire, plus a transfer tax or fee to your county or state based on the home's value.